luismidelgado/debi3es/README.md

 # visudo
 ```

-mark and copy "root ALL..." line
+mark and copy the `root ALL...` line

-paste below and change "root" with the user name you created
+paste below and change `root` with the user name you created

 ## install i3 and a minimum of apps and utils